burntsoul/llm-panel/docs/lease/reference.md

 ## Authentication

-All lease and proxy endpoints require **Bearer token authentication**.
+If `LLM_AGENT_TOKEN` is set, lease and proxy endpoints require **Bearer token authentication**.
+If it is empty/unset, auth is disabled for all endpoints (not recommended).

 ### Headers
 ```http